ai92-github/ParseExtract/output_examples.md

   }
 ```

-It's better to also provide a schema so that you know the keys of the json to extract and process further e.g.:
+It's better to also provide a schema in the prompt so that you know the keys of the json to extract and process further e.g. prompt:

 ```
 extract the product name, product link, image link and price for all the products.
 The format should be:
+[
   {
-  "1": {
-        "Product_Name": ,
+    "product_name": ,
-        "Product_Link": ,
+    "product_link": ,
-        "Image_Link": ,
+    "image_link": ,
-        "Price":
+    "price":
   },
-  "2": {
+  {
-        "Product_Name": ,
+    "product_name": ,
     ...
   },
-}
+  ...
+]
 ```

 ------------------------------------------------